Comparing The 10 Best Video CDN Providers for Live Streaming [2023]

 How Do Video CDNs Work?

 Distance between the origin server and the users adds potential latency (lag time) to the internet connection.
 So a shorter distance between the server and the user means the lag reduces dramatically.
-It’s one of the major advantages of using CDN servers that are located all over the world.

 What Is the Difference Between CDN and Caching?

 CDN and caching are two ways to manage and avoid large numbers of data requests.
 Too many users logging on to one website or requesting to view the same video content can cause platforms to crash or slow down.
-That’s why systems like caching and CDNs are used to regulate digital supply and demand.
+That’s why processes like caching and CDNs are used to regulate digital supply and demand.
 Both are used to achieve the same results, such as:

 • Improving the viewer’s experience